-The Consumer Discretionary sector is reporting the second-highest (year-over-year) revenue growth rate of all eleven sectors at 9.7%.
-At the industry level, 8 of the 10 industries in the sector are reporting year-over-year growth in revenues, led by the Automobiles (25%) and Hotels, Restaurants, & Leisure (22%) industries.
+The Consumer Discretionary sector (along with the Industrials sector) is reporting the second-highest (year-over-year) revenue growth rate of all eleven sectors at 9.8%.
+At the industry level, 8 of the 10 industries in the sector are reporting year-over-year growth in revenues.
+Three of these eight industries are reporting revenue growth of 10% or more: Automobiles (25%), Hotels, Restaurants, & Leisure (23%), and Auto Components (12%).